WallaWallaCommunityCollege/chartitmd/docs/Actors.md

   teaching role.
   * Doctor - Does medical work for patients and issue instructions used by other medical workers in providing medical care.
-  * Application Developer - Creates the application and defines initial permissions, roles, and users.
+  * App Developer - Creates the application and defines initial permissions, roles, and users.
-  * Application Administrator - Manages the permissions, roles, and users in a software application.
+  * App Administrator - Manages the permissions, roles, and users in a software application.
-  * Application Manager - Manages other users and their roles.
+  * App Manager - Manages other users and their roles.
 Can only add or remove existing roles that are created by the application administrator.
-  * Application User - Anyone using the application.
+  * App User - Anyone using the application.
 They are assign roles to be able to interact with the application in different ways based on the permissions assign to their roles.